 Now, it’s no secret that Zuckerberg has a dark side.
 After all, Aaron Sorkin made a movie, The Social Network, based on the premise that Zuckerberg straight-up stole the idea of Facebook from several of his friends.
 But business is often a dog-eat-dog world, right?
 Maybe, but some serious allegations regarding Zuckerberg’s behavior have emerged over the years:

-Petitions for Zuckerberg to resign seem to crop up almost every year and his own employees have staged virtual protests against the company.
+Petitions for Zuckerberg to resign seem to crop up almost every year, and his own employees have staged virtual protests against the company.
 Whistleblower Frances Haugen even said in June 2022 that Facebook can’t repair its reputation until Zuckerberg steps down, which he seems to have no intention of doing.
-[Related article: Facebook Marketing Strategies for Businesses]
+[Read related article: Best Facebook Marketing Strategies]

 Elon Musk has attained celebrity status with his boasts of science fiction successes and seductive forward-thinking image.
 Unfortunately, the man that car enthusiasts put on a pedestal often gets in the way of his own achievements, which include varying degrees of success with Tesla, SpaceX and X (formerly Twitter).

-Instead of being best known for his game-changing innovations, Musk is most closely associated with questionable behavior.
-Consider the following:
+Instead of being famous and admired for his game-changing innovations, Musk is most closely associated with questionable behavior.
+Consider the following events:

-Musk’s complicated personal life, arrogant public persona, suspect labor practices and other factors continue to make him a controversial public figure and businessperson.
-Even though he stepped down at X in 2023, he continues to wreak havoc (see below).
+Musk’s complicated personal life, arrogant public persona, and suspect labor practices, among other factors, continue to make him a controversial public figure and businessperson.
+Even though he stepped down as CEO of X in 2023, he continues to wreak havoc (see below).

 Linda Yaccarino was the chairman of NBCUniversal’s global advertising and partnerships before being tapped to succeed Elon Musk as CEO of X. Over 11 years with NBCUniversal, she unified the company’s disparate global networks, business units and properties through strategic and operational initiatives.
 Yaccarino is credited with generating over $100 billion in advertising sales.
 So, it’s no wonder she caught the eye of Musk, who was looking to step down as CEO and find “someone foolish enough to take the job.”

-This public comment from Musk perhaps should have been a red flag for Yaccarino.
+This public comment from Musk perhaps should have been a warning sign for Yaccarino.
 Although Musk ostensibly stepped down as CEO of X and handed the reins to Yaccarino in May 2023, his toxic and chaotic presence has continued to ensnare the company in controversy and internal discontent.
 Consider the following:

-First and foremost, the CEO position is a leadership position and the person who holds it must act as a leader — and here is where Yaccarino has encountered trouble.
+First and foremost, the CEO position is a leadership position, and the person who holds it must act as a leader.
+This is where Yaccarino encountered trouble.
 She’s presented only a muted lack of response to controversies or weak justifications for Musk’s outrageous behavior.
-In retrospect, it appears she was installed at X to be a figurehead, while the real power remained Elon Musk.
-Yaccarino’s reputation is at stake as she tries to hang on to her job amid the chaos.
+In retrospect, it appears she was installed at X to be a figurehead, while the real power remained with Elon Musk.
+As controversy continues to swirl around X, Yaccarino’s future at the company remains uncertain.

 Whatever your career or industry, soft skills can make or break you.
 Travis Kalanick lacked a significant one: self-awareness.
 Self-delusion can cause you to make bad business decisions, take relationships for granted and fail to drive growth and profits.
 Kalanick was driven by ruthless competitiveness, wasted money and fostered a “bro culture” that favored toxic masculinity and bullying.
 His missteps included the following:

 Kalanick’s stature was further diminished by the 2022 Showtime series Super Pumped, which brutally depicted his rise and fall.
-It’s telling that the show’s second season is expected to center on Zuckerberg and Facebook.
+It’s telling that the show’s second season will center on Zuckerberg and Facebook.

-Overconfidence is a trait few people have and it often results in failure.
+Overconfidence can often lead to failure.
 Adam Neumann is a prime example.
-As CEO of WeWork, he was so confident in his skills that he once declared that his descendants would run the company in 300 years.
+As CEO of WeWork, he was so confident in his skills that he once declared that his descendants would run the company 300 years from now.
 To his credit, Neumann was a charismatic fundraiser.
-He scaled quickly with an indulgent mixture of $12 billion in venture capital and debt.
+He scaled quickly with an indulgent mixture of more than $12 billion in venture capital and debt.

 Similar to Kalanick and Super Pumped, Neumann was unflatteringly portrayed in the Apple TV+ series WeCrashed in 2022.
 Together, the programs serve as a warning to CEOs: Never get too big for your britches.